Wilderness Workshops at Sutton Hoo

 (minimum age 10 years)

-Battle like an Anglo-Saxon warrior with the axe throwing sessions.
+Battle like an Anglo-Saxon warrior in the axe throwing sessions.
 The Anglo-Saxons would use a specially designed throwing axe (a francisca) before the initial clash with the enemy, throwing them to create damage & havoc.
 During this session, you’ll not only learn how to throw an axe, but to make it stick in specially prepared wooden targets, rather than an enemy!
 We will be running five sessions across the day.
+In each session you will get a 15 minute brief followed by 45 minutes of throwing time.

 (minimum age 14 years)